AlexAdvent/Tensorflow/TensorFlow and its architecture/TensorFlow.md

 As this model aims to categorize the images, we will use a categorical_crossentropy loss function.

 ---
-### confusion matrix
-There seems to be a slightly higher confusion between (0,6) and (4,9).
-This is reasonable as 0's and 6's look similar with their loops and 4's and 9's can be mistaken when the 4's are more rounded and 9's are more angular.

----
 ### conclusion
 Neural Network with convolutional layer has a great impact on accuracy. our model got 99% accuracy with just two convolution layer.
 Convolutional neural networks (CNNs) have accomplished astonishing achievements across a variety of domains, including medical research, and an increasing interest has emerged in radiology.